KattsonBastos/health_insurance_cross_sell/README.md

 _until the project get finished, this README will contain the problem and the steps to be done._

-## A Brief on the Business Demand
+## A Brief on the Business Demand: cross-selling products
 :warning: Fictional Context :warning:
 Insurance All is a company that provides health insurance to its customers.
 They're analyzing the possibility of offering policyholders a **new product**: **vehicle insurance**.
 In the actual company's agreement policy, the pays anually for the insurance.
 Thus, the company whants to replicate this policy to the vehicle insurance.

+**In summary:**<br>
+- **Whom**: customers interested in the new product;
+- **how they got the customer's interest on purchasing a new product**: a survey of about 380,000 customers;
+- **How many new customers will participate in the offering campaign**: 127,000.
 - **How will they offer the product to customers**: phone calls (capacity for 20,000 phone calls during the campaign);
-- **how they got the customer's interest on joining a new product**: a survey of about 380,000 customers;
-- **How many new customers will participate in the offering campaign**: 127,000.

-Our Data Science team was hired to build a model that predicts **whether or not the customer would be interested in auto insurance**, so the Sales Team hopes to be able to **prioritize** the people with the greatest interest in the new product and thus **optimize the campaign** by making only contacts with customers most likely to make the purchase.
+Our Data Science team was hired to build a model that predicts **whether or not the customer would be interested in auto insurance**, so the Sales Team hopes to be able to **prioritize** the people with the greatest interest in the new product and thus **optimize the campaign** by making only contacts with customers most likely to purchase the new insurance.

 **Questions we have to answer:**<br>
 - Main insights on the most relevant attributes of customers interested in purchasing auto insurance.